vaibhavkapase1302/Docker-Study/IP Que/README.md

 13. What is the difference between COPY and ADD?
 14. How many containers can we run in Docker exactly?
 15. What happens to the data inside a container when you delete the running container?
+16. What is the structure of your Dockerfile?
+How do you write one?
+17. What is WORKDIR in a Dockerfile?
+What does it do?

 Scenarios: